Career Growth and Strategy Skills Development and Lifelong Learning

 The Hidden Issues

-Strategic thinking works very well in many cases, but it has specific Limits—meaning it works great in some situations but can cause big problems in others.
+Strategic thinking works well in most cases, but it has specific Limits—meaning it works great in some situations but can cause big problems in others.
 Focusing only on high-level problem-solving will eventually show these three "Hidden Issues."

 1. Getting Stuck in Details (Friction at the Limit)